flame/blis/README.md

 having an important influence on the design and the instantiation of dense linear algebra libraries."

- * **Small/skinny matrix support for dgemm now available!** Thanks to contributions made possible by our partnership with AMD, we have dramatically accelerated `gemm` for double-precision real matrix problems where one or two dimensions is exceedingly small.
+ * **Multithreaded small/skinny matrix support for dgemm now available!** Thanks to contributions made possible by our partnership with AMD, we have dramatically accelerated `gemm` for double-precision real matrix problems where one or two dimensions is exceedingly small.
 A natural byproduct of this optimization is that the traditional case of small _m = n = k_ (i.e. square matrices) is also accelerated, even though it was not targeted specifically.
-And though only `dgemm` was optimized for now, support for other datatypes, other operations, and/or multithreading may be implemented in the future.
-We've also added a new [PerformanceSmall](docs/PerformanceSmall.md) document to showcase the improvement in performance when some matrix dimensions are small.
+And though only `dgemm` was optimized for now, support for other datatypes and/or other operations may be implemented in the future.
+We've also added new graphs to the [PerformanceSmall](docs/PerformanceSmall.md) document to showcase multithreaded performance when one or more matrix dimensions are small.

  * **Performance comparisons now available!** We recently measured the performance of various level-3 operations on a variety of hardware architectures,